-We generate revenue primarily from sales of subscriptions, which accounted for 92% and 90% of our total revenue for the three months ended April 30, 2018 and 2017, respectively.
-Our primary subscription package is MongoDB Enterprise Advanced, which represented 66% and 69% of our subscription revenue for the three months ended April 30, 2018 and 2017, respectively.
+We generate revenue primarily from sales of subscriptions, which accounted for 92% of our total revenue for both the three and six months ended July 31, 2018, and 91% of our total revenue for both the three and six months ended July 31, 2017.
+Our primary subscription package is MongoDB Enterprise Advanced, which represented 64% of our subscription revenue for both the three and six months ended July 31, 2018, and 69% of our subscription revenue for both the three and six months ended July 31, 2017.
 MongoDB Enterprise Advanced is our comprehensive offering for enterprise customers that can be run in the cloud, on-premise or in a hybrid environment, and includes our proprietary database server, enterprise management capabilities, our graphical user interface, analytics integrations, technical support and a commercial license to our platform.